 - If we solve this process, it will mean this much savings for us.

 - If we add this functionality online, we should see this amount of increased sales revenue.

 - If we add these data points, it can increase conversions by this percentage.

 By combining marketing and technology perspectives, the Digital Team can measure how well they are executing the company’s vision with KPIs like time-to-market, efficiency, number of products available for sale, number of active customers, average revenue per product, average order size, order frequency, cost of product returns, cost of SLA issues, etc.

 While the Digital Team establishes what technology features are needed, the IT team validates the technical viability of the technology and its capabilities.

-IT may act as realists to ensure the chosen path won’t affect the company negatively from a technical standpoint, and make suggestions for overcoming any roadblocks.
+IT may act as a realist to ensure the chosen path won’t affect the company negatively from a technical standpoint and make suggestions for overcoming any roadblocks.